 For the remainder of the Sequence Ezio is unable to sprint, free-run, catch ledges or climb leap, and when he first arrives in Rome he's initially unable to even jog.
 Although he regains those abilities (and his unwounded posture), he's unable to climb leap until midway through the story when he can buy a reinforced brace for the right hand — suggesting that the gunshot wound also affected his right arm or hand, albeit only in that respect.

 Gender Is No Object: For the Assassin Brotherhood, anyway.
-Ezio treats women exactly the same way he treats men; it's not quite clear when the Assassins started their equal-opportunity recruitment drive but Altaïr may have gotten the idea his wife, who he first met (and fought) wearing a suit of armor.
+Ezio treats women exactly the same way he treats men; it's not quite clear when the Assassins started their equal-opportunity recruitment drive but Altaïr may have gotten the idea from his wife, whom he first met (and fought) wearing a suit of armor.

 Several of the Borgia Captains that you must assassinate to liberate a zone of Rome run off the moment they see you, and if they get away you need to wait to try again.